rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 ## Inspector

-Selected widget's properties are displayed and can be modified in the sidepanel.
-The [properties reference](../widgets/properties-reference) lists the available properties for each widget type.
+Selected widget's properties are displayed and can be modified in the inspector.
+The [properties reference](../widgets/properties-reference.md) lists the available properties for each widget type.

-Property fields are all multiline (press `shift + enter` for new line).
+- Property fields are all multiline (press `shift + enter` for new line).

-Properties are written in JSON, with some flexibility brought by the [JSON5](https://github.com/json5/json5) format.
+- Properties are written in JSON, with some flexibility brought by the [JSON5](https://github.com/json5/json5) format.
 For example, doubles quotes around object keys are not mandatory.

 ## Project tree

-!!! warning "Incomplete documentation"
+The project tree displays the whole widget structure of the session.
+Widgets can be reordered within a container with drag-and-drop.

 ## Widget resizing / dragging